-In 2024, FRV enriched the supplier prequalification process by including the requirement to deliver ESG memory (5% of the rating) and deliver ESG audit report (another 5%).
-The "Compliance" questionnaire that suppliers must complete covers sustainability aspects such as: anti-bribery and corruption policies, corporate social responsibility plans, existence of social or environmental complaints, modern slavery and human rights violations, as well as finally tax audits and data protection regulations.
+In 2024, FRV enhanced its supplier prequalification process by including the requirement to submit an ESG report (5% of the rating) and an ESG audit report (another 5%).
+The compliance questionnaire that suppliers must complete covers sustainability aspects such as anti-bribery and corruption policies, corporate social responsibility plans, the existence of social or environmental complaints, modern slavery and human rights violations, as well as tax audits and data protection regulations.